SATWIKDIKKALA/LLMs-in-Health-Sciences/README.md

 - **Model Output**:
     - Each finetuned model will be saved in your Google Drive with names from `results1` to `results10` based on the instruction template used.

+## Running the Zero-Shot Model

+1. **Open the Zero-Shot Notebook**:
+    - Navigate to and open `Zero_Shot.ipynb` in your Jupyter environment.
+This notebook contains all the necessary code for the zero-shot classification task.

+2. **Connect to Google Drive**:
+    - Execute the code blocks at the start of the notebook to mount your Google Drive, allowing the notebook to access datasets and pretrained models.

+3. **Run the Notebook**:
+    - Proceed to run all the code blocks in the notebook sequentially.
+No changes are required for different runs as the zero-shot learning does not require iterative finetuning with varying parameters.

+4. **Analyze the Results**:
+    - After running the notebook, results will be displayed within the notebook itself, showing the classification outputs and any metrics or analyses included in the code.

+## Additional Information

+- **Model Details**:
+    - The zero-shot classification model utilizes natural language inference to determine the relevance of various labels to the input text, which are not seen during any training phase.